If you get easily thrown off by stress, the good news is that you can do something about it.

 How does stress affect the brain?

-When we are stressed, our bodies produce stress hormones that keep our brains from performing at their peak.
-Research by neurobiologist Amy Arnsten at Yale Medical School has shown that too much of the stress hormone dopamine, for instance, inhibits the prefrontal cortex.
+When we are stressed, our bodies produce certain hormones that keep our brains from performing at their peak.
+Research by neurobiologist Amy Arnsten at Yale Medical School has shown that under stress, the amygdala activates stress pathways in the brain that produce high levels of hormones which inhibit the prefrontal cortex (e.g., noradrenaline and dopamine).

 The prefrontal cortex is like the CEO of our brains.
 It helps us perform many of our highest level functions and helps to regulate attention, memory, behavior, emotion, and thought, including high-level decision making and future planning.
 But it is also the area of the brain most susceptible to damage from stress.